JoaoPedroCardoso/readme-template/README.md

 # {project-name}

+My guidelines are:
+> Document in english

+> Document as minimum as possible, documentation is hard to maintain, if you can document it with the test suite, just do it!

 (if available put here badges like quality, build)

 Add here a brief description of the project, what it’s intent, what kind of problems it solves, what kinds it doesn’t.
 Add here too if he has a tight dependency at another project.